The Outpost (2019 film): Release

 In October 2019, a rough edit of The Outpost was screened for the depicted soldiers and their families in Washington, D.C., which Stoney Portis, who was the commander of the quick reaction force charged with relieving the besieged outpost, called "part of the healing."
 The film was then scheduled to premiere on March 14, 2020, at the South by Southwest Film Festival.
-However, the festival was cancelled due to the COVID-19 pandemic.
+However, the festival was canceled due to the COVID-19 pandemic.

 In April 2020, Screen Media Films acquired distribution rights to the film.
 It was released via Premium VOD and in selected theaters on July 3, 2020.
 Fathom Events originally planned on releasing the film on 500 screens theatrically from July 2–5, but the plans were scrapped due to the pandemic; it did still release in 69 theaters.
 It made $14,182 in its debut weekend.

 On Veterans Day November 11, 2020, a director's cut a little over 3 minutes longer was released in the theaters.
 This cut was released to UHD on May 25, 2021.